RolandMelkert/LDCadShadowLibrary/CONTRIBUTING.md

 You will need to restart LDCad to activate the changes.

 ### Enabling part editing
-Next we need to enable some of the shadow editing tools, which are disabled by default, for this you open the "Prefs/Editing/Part" menu.
+Next we need to enable some of the shadow editing tools (>=LDCad 1.7 Beta 1), which are disabled by default, for this you open the "Prefs/Editing/Part editing" menu.

 Enable its "Part (shadow) editing" and "Auto shadow header" options and click "Shadow header options...".

-In the dialog choose "Official" as format and Type your full name (or github username) and be sure to leave "Delete empty files on disk" checked.
+In the dialog choose "Official" as format and input your full name (or github username) and be sure to leave "Delete empty files on disk" checked.

 When done accept the changes, they will be applied without the need for a restart.